 La Badia di Orvieto

-After a warm brioche and the perfect cappuccino, start your day with climb from Orvieto to Bagnoreggio, where we’ll behold the ancient ghost town of Civita di Bagnoreggio.
+AAfter a warm cornetto and the perfect cappuccino in our hotel’s frescoed refectory, start your day with a climb from Orvieto to Bagnoreggio, where we’ll behold the ancient ghost town of Civita di Bagnoreggio.
 Your ride continues with a few rolling climbs until you descend to the serene shore of Lago di Bolsena, the largest volcanic lake in Europe.
 Enjoy a quiet break here before lunch at an agriturismo and your final climb into the region of Tuscany through the forested slopes up to Manciano.
 Finish your epic journey on the stunning Orbetello peninsula.
 It's time to dip a toe into the Mediterranean and celebrate in style with a sunset cocktail and toast to a week-long Italian adventure!

 Orvieto to Porto Santo Stefano